-Sisters Rock Restaurant is located on one of the region’s highest vineyards, Borrodell, with expansive views of the countryside.
-Borrodell produces wine, cherries, plums, apples and truffles, which are incorporated into the restaurant menu.
-Enjoy lunch at the Pantry at Ross Hill Wines on Saturdays, or try a wine tasting and food pairing experience at the family-run cellar door.
+Sisters Rock Restaurant is located on one of the Orange region’s highest vineyards, Borrodell, with expansive views of the countryside.
+The estate produces wine and seasonally grows cherries, plums, apples and truffles, all of which are incorporated into the restaurant menu.
+Meanwhile, enjoy a three-course lunch at the Pantry at Ross Hill Wineson Saturdays, or try a wine-tasting and food-pairing experience at the family-run cellar door.

-You can indulge in wood-fired pizza at Four Winds Vineyard and Cellar Door, or a French-inspired lunch at Tallagandra Hill.
-Pankhurst Wines offer a cheese platter to accompany their wines and at Pillagio Estate you’ll find paddock to plate dining at The Pavilion and flame-grilled meats at Market Grill.
+Indulge in wood-fired pizza with imaginative toppings such as potato and gorgonzola at Four Winds Vineyard and Cellar Door, or a French-farmhouse-inspired lunch at Tallagandra Hill.
+The folks at Pankhurst Wines offer a cheese platter to accompany wines, while Pillagio Estateis all about paddock-to-plate dining at The Pavilion and flame-grilled meats at Market Grill.

 A renovated 150-year-old coach stable is your cellar door at Merilba Estate in Uralla, a dreamy patch of New England countryside that comes with plenty of forward-thinking purveyors.
 The family grow the grapes, make the wines… and still find time to personally serve up lunch weekends.
 Petersons Guesthouse and Winery offers lunch for visitors at the cellar door at weekends and dinner for guests staying overnight – pistachio buttered duck breast, anyone?